Artem Darenskyi: 2022–23 season

-2023–24 season
+2023–24 season: Challenger Series bronze

 In August 2023, it was announced that Holichenko/Darenskyi had switched coaches from Lilia Batutina to Ihor Marchenko.

 Starting the season at the 2023 CS Nebelhorn Trophy, Holichenko/Darenskyi came in eighth place.
 At the 2023 CS Golden Spin of Zagreb, Holichenko/Darenskyi placed third in the short program and third in the free skate, placing third overall and earning their first ISU Challenger Series medal.

 In the second half of the season, Holichenko/Darenskyi came eleventh at the 2024 European Championships and seventeenth at the 2024 World Championships.